-Jean Alicia Elster, B.A., J.D., is the author of the novel The Colored Car—for ages 8 and older—published by Wayne State University Press and released in September 2013.
+A 2017 Kresge Artist Fellow in Literary Arts and a former attorney, Jean Alicia Elster (BA, University of Michigan; JD, University of Detroit School of Law) is most recently the author of the young adult novel How It Happens, published by Wayne State University Press.
+It will be released in September 2021.
+She is also the author of the novel The Colored Car—for ages 8 and older—published by Wayne State University Press and released in September 2013.
 The Colored Car was selected as a 2014 Michigan Notable Book by the Library of Michigan.
 Elster was awarded the 2014 Midwest Book Award in Children’s Fiction for The Colored Car by the Midwest Independent Publishers Association.
 The Colored Car was chosen as an Honor Book for the 2014 Paterson Prize for Books for Young People.
-Elster is also the author of the novel Who’s Jim Hines?—for ages 8 and older—and published by Wayne State University Press.
-Released in August 2008, it is in its second printing (2009).
+Elster is also the author of the novel Who’s Jim Hines?—for ages 8 and older—published by Wayne State University Press and released in August 2008.
 Who’s Jim Hines? was selected as one of the Library of Michigan’s 2009 Michigan Notable Books.
 In addition, the Michigan Reading Association placed Who’s Jim Hines? on the Great Lakes Great Books Award 2009-2010 ballot for grades 4-5.
 Who’s Jim Hines? was also a ForeWord Magazine 2008 Book of the Year Award Finalist in the category of Juvenile Fiction.

 In recognition of outstanding work, Elster was honored with a 2017 Kresge Artist Fellowship in Literary Arts, awarded by Kresge Arts in Detroit, a program of The Kresge Foundation.
-Elster was awarded residencies at the internationally acclaimed Ragdale Foundation in Lake Forest, Illinois, in 2001, 2003, and 2005.
+In addition, Elster was selected to be a member of the 2020-2022 Live Coal Gallery/Knight Foundation collaborative and the 2019 Live Coal Collective.
+She was also awarded residencies at the internationally acclaimed Ragdale Foundation in Lake Forest, Illinois, in 2001, 2003, and 2005.

 Formerly an attorney and now a professional writer, Elster has edited several books including The Death Penalty and The Outbreak of the Civil War (Greenhaven Press, an imprint of The Gale Group, Inc.), as well as Building Up Zion’s Walls: Ministry for Empowering the African American Family and Playbook for Christian Manhood: 12 Key Plays for Black Teen Boys (Judson Press).
 In addition, her essays have appeared in national publications including Ms., World Vision, Black Child, and Christian Science Sentinel magazines.
 She also collaborated in the preparation of the manuscript for Dear Mrs. Parks: A Dialog with Today’s Youth, by Rosa Parks (Lee and Low, 1996), which was honored with four awards including the NAACP Image Award and the Teachers’ Choice Award.